Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Creating a Cozy Cottage: Liz Marie Galvan Talks Farmhouse Style

-• What defines the farmhouse and cottage styles
+• What defines the farmhouse and cottage style

-• How windows can be an important design element
+• How windows can shape your home's design

-• Why Liz Marie chose Andersen(r) and Renewal by Andersen(r) products for this design
+• Why Liz Marie chose Andersen® and Renewal by Andersen® products for this design

 When it comes to creating a cozy family farmhouse, designer, author, shop owner, and lifestyle blogger Liz Marie Galvan of the White Cottage Farm blog is an expert.

-A born-and-raised farmgirl, Galvan, along with her husband Jose, moved back to her home state of Michigan in 2014 and set to work restoring an 1840s farmhouse to its former glory—one project at a time.
+A born-and-raised farmgirl from Michigan, Liz Marie and her husband Jose moved back to her home state 2014 and set to work restoring an 1840s farmhouse to its former glory—one project at a time.

 Combining her love of French and English country style with an appreciation for functional American design, she’s bringing to life a cottage-style farmhouse look that’s uniquely her own.
-And it IS a true farmhouse-style life for Liz Marie and Jose—who share the space with their dogs and cats, sheep, goats, alpacas, bees, and, of course, their precocious little design helper—son Copeland Beau.
+And it IS a true farmhouse lifestyle for Liz Marie and Jose, who share the space with their dogs and cats, sheep, goats, alpacas, bees, and, of course, their precocious little design helper and son, Copeland Beau.

-Whether it’s in her books, at her store, or in her home, Galvan is all about cozy.
-But cozy just isn’t a color palette or a certain fabric pattern or knickknacks—it’s about the totality of things.
-It is a lifestyle (check out our feature on the Danish concept of hygge to see how an entire nation gets cozy).
-Says Galvan, “Cozy is about transforming our own little corner of the world into a private refuge – not a place of perfection, but a place of peace.
+For Galvin, cozy is more than a color palette or fabric pattern.
+It is an intentional lifestyle that allows her to feel comfortable and calm in her home (check out our feature on the Danish concept of hygge to see how an entire nation gets cozy).
+“Cozy is about transforming our own little corner of the world into a private refuge," says Galvin.
+"Not a place of perfection, but a place of peace."

 Bringing in the Big Guns